rtholmes/inconsistencyinspectorresources/README.rst

 This project contains the resources require to collect data for the InconsistencyInspector.
 Basically the project enables you to extract the static and dynamic call graphs for a system and export them to an XML file.
 Currently only projects that can be built (and have their test suite executed) by ``ant`` are supported.
 If you have any problems, please contact me.

-**NOTE** Currently only the static targets are working.
-Don't bother with step 7-10, they aren't working.
+**NOTE** The static targets are easy to use and configure; the dynamic targets are much more finicky (expect to succeed, but be frustrated in the process).

 Instructions
 ---------------------------------